Fast experiments aid diagnosing genetic disease

 Kresten Lindorff-Larsen continues:

-- "Our data gives us the opportunity to test and develop computational models for variant effects, which will then be transferable to other genes and diseases."
+The data obtained from this study presents the researchers with an opportunity to test and refine computational models for analyzing the effects of genetic variations.
+These models can then be applied to other genes and diseases.

-- “Now, we have measured the effects of almost all variants of GCK, giving us knowledge on which variants that function, and which that do not.
-The next step is to understand why, and how the same underlying molecular mechanisms can give rise to a wide range of different diseases", concludes Sarah Gersing.
+Sarah Gersing notes that the team has successfully measured the effects of nearly all variants of GCK and gained knowledge about which variants are functional and which are not.
+The next step in their research is to understand the underlying molecular mechanisms that lead to a variety of different diseases, despite having the same mechanisms.